Superior Accident Tolerant Fuel via Enhanced Technology (SAFETY)

 This page is only available in english

-Associate Professor, Materials Microstructure, Department of Physics
+Associate Professor, Head of division, Microstructure Physics, Department of Physics

 My research interest is focused on the relation between properties and microstructure of materials, and how properties and microstructure are affected by processing, heat treatment and in-service...